ivanov/bipython/README.md

 [**`ipython`**](http://ipython.org/)

    > I'm an awesome *suite* of interactive computing ideas that work together.
-   > For millenia, I've given you tab-completion and object introspection via
+   > For millennia, I've given you tab-completion and object introspection via
    > `obj?` instead of `help(obj)` in Python.
 I also have sweet shell features,
    > special magic commands (`%run`, `%timeit`, `%matplotlib`, etc.) and a
    > history mechanism for both input (command history) and output (results